intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 At the same time, we do have a culture of considerable deference to a broader "Internet community" in our decision-making processes.
 Mere deference, however, is not adequate; even with the best intentions, we cannot assume that our experiences of the Internet are those of all of its end users, or that our decisions have a positive impact upon them.

-Therefore, we have not only a responsibility to analyse and consider the impacts of the IETF's work, but also a responsibility to consult with that greater Internet community, soliciting input and considering the issues raised there.
+Therefore, we have not only a responsibility to analyse and consider the impacts of the IETF's work, but also a responsibility to consult with that greater Internet community.
+We should enter into a dialogue about not only the technical concerns that are well-represented in the IETF but also the political, social and economic concerns that it engenders, and that are better represented elsewhere.

 The IETF community faces significant hurdles in doing so.
 Our work is specialised and often esoteric, and standard processes often occur on very long timescales.
 Affected parties are rarely technical experts, and their experience of the Internet is often based upon incomplete (and sometimes inaccurate) models.
 Often, even when we try to engage a broader audience, their participation is minimal -- until a change affects someone in a way they don't like.
 Surprising the Internet community is rarely a good outcome.

+Government representatives sometimes participate in the IETF community.
+While this is welcome, it should not be taken as automatically representative of end users elsewhere, or even all end users in the relevant jurisdiction.
+Furthermore, what is desirable in one jurisdiction (or at least to its administrators) might be detrimental in others (see {{conflict}}).

 While some civil society organisations specialise in technology and Internet policy, they typically do not have the capacity to participate broadly, nor are they necessarily representative of the larger Internet community.
 Nevertheless, their understanding of end user needs is often profound, and they are in many ways the most representative advocates for end user concerns; they should be considered a primary channel for engaging the broader Internet community.

-Government representatives sometimes participate in the IETF community.
-While this is welcome, it should not be taken as automatically representative of end users elsewhere, or even all end users in the relevant jurisdiction.

 A promising approach to help fill these gaps is to identify and engage with specifically affected communities; for example, one or more industry associations, user groups, or a set of individuals, though we can't of course formally ensure that they are appropriately representative.